ioerger/transit2/src/pytransit/README.md

 ### CombinedWig

-Any time you want to work with `.comwig` files, this class is designed to handle all the boilerplate work.
+Any time you want to work with `.comwig` files, this class is designed to handle all the boilerplate work, such as:
 - normalizing
 - filtering out conditions
 - filtering out wig_ids
 - summing across conditions
-- data as a list of rows
+- getting insertions as a list of rows
-- data as a list of columns
+- getting insertions as a list of columns
+- getting a list of wig_fingerprints
-- data grouped by genes
+- getting insertions grouped by genes
-- data as a numpy array
+- getting insertions as a numpy array
 - etc

 Here's how a combined wig is created